The application deadline is February 15th. We accept a new cohort of students to begin in the fall of each year.

 - Official scores on the GRE general tests (Psychology test not required)

-- Two letters of reference; (one from major department; if applicant is not a psychology major then a letter of reference from a psychology faculty member is needed)
+- Three letters of reference; (one from major department; if applicant is not a psychology major then a letter of reference from a psychology faculty member is needed)

-- Approximately two-three pages Personal Statement explaining why you are interested in school psychology and your future plans (we do not require a separate writing sample).
+- Approximately 2-3 page Personal Statement explaining why you are interested in school psychology and your future plans (we do not require a separate writing sample).

 Every March, the School Psychology Program holds an Open House for applicants.
 We strongly encourage embrace this opportunity to meet the faculty and current students and visit our beautiful campus in the foothills of the Blue Ridge Mountains before deciding whether or not to attend our program.